ABOUT ALICE

 Craig Charles, BBC Radio 2

-Armstrong’s meteoric rise began as recently as January 2023 after releasing her debut single ‘Speed Dial’ (co-written with multi-award winning Matt Long).
-That year alone, Armstrong performed and toured across the UK and mainland Europe to crowds of over 6,000 people and at legendary venues such as the 100 Club, Marshall Records and The Clapham Grand.
-She reached the top 3 most-played list of the Independent Blues Broadcasters Association and top 20 in Blues Matters Magazine, was nominated for six different categories in the UK Blues awards and performed at the 2023 Blues awards ceremony, sponsored by Marshall.
+Her debut six-track EP Love, Sex and Death was released three months later to critical acclaim and Armstrong was invited to perform aboard Joe Bonamassa’s prestigious Keeping the Blues Alive Mediterranean Cruise.
+Her momentum only grew, with Armstrong performing across the UK and mainland Europe to crowds of over 6,000 people at shows, festivals and legendary venues including the 100 Club, Marshall Records and The Clapham Grand.
+She reached the top three most played list of the IBBA and the top 20 in Blues Matters Magazine, was nominated in six different categories at the UK Blues Awards, and performed at the 2023 ceremony, sponsored by Marshall Amps.

-An article in ERB Magazine says this of Armstrong: ‘She’s a born entertainer, with a voice very few people could rival.
-If you can get to one of her gigs, I would recommend going to hear what could easily be the voice of a generation‘.
+An article in ERB Magazine said: “She’s a born entertainer, with a voice very few people could rival.
+If you can get to one of her gigs, I would recommend going to hear what could easily be the voice of a generation.”

 Armstrong credits Aretha Franklin, B.B.
-King, Tina Turner, James Brown, Ella Fitzgerald, Etta James, Donnie Hathaway, Freddie King, Amy Winehouse, Janis Joplin and Dinah Washington to be just some of her musical influences, peppering her performances with her trademark sense of humour garnered from the likes of the Goon Show, French & Saunders and Monty Python.
+King, Tina Turner, James Brown, Koko Taylor, Ella Fitzgerald, Etta James, Donny Hathaway, Freddie King, Amy Winehouse, Janis Joplin and Dinah Washington as just some of her musical influences, and peppers her performances with a trademark sense of humour inspired by The Goon Show, French and Saunders, and Monty Python.

 Personal History

-Growing up as an only child in a small cottage in the South of England, her grandfather’s tales of being a singer in post-war London and her parents' obsession with Blues and Soul fuelled Armstrong’s blossoming love for the golden age of music.
-Being so unlike the majority of her peers, Armstrong was ostracised for being poor, ‘fat’, loud and ‘weird’ due to her neurodiversity and love for the unusual and macabre.
+Growing up as an only child in a small cottage in the South of England, Armstrong was raised on her grandfather’s stories of being a musician in post-war London.
+Combined with her parents' obsession with Blues, Jazz and Soul, Armstrong’s blossoming love for the golden age of music took hold.
+At school, Armstrong was ostracised for being poor, ‘fat’, loud and ‘weird’ due to her neurodiversity and love for the unusual and macabre.
+Whilst her classmates watched Disney movies and worshipped *NSYNC, Armstrong would listen to Aretha Franklin, Otis Redding and old tapes of the Goon Show on her Sony Walkman, watched Monty Python movies and pouring over Victorian and Medieval ephemera.

-Her foray into art college was stopped dead in its tracks by a car accident at 18 years old.
-Whilst healing from her injuries, Armstrong fell behind in college, leading her to drop out and work as a waitress by day, whilst creating art, running open mics across the South and hosting bohemian jams at home in the evenings.
-More challenges came in the form of the suicide of a beloved friend and increasingly severe light sensitivity and consequent migraines, the reason for which Armstrong wears her now trademark red-lensed glasses.
+Armstrong moved onto art college, where her studies were soon stopped dead in their tracks by a car accident.
+Whilst healing from her injuries, Armstrong fell behind, leading her to drop out and work as a waitress in an art gallery tea shop, whilst creating art, running open mic nights and hosting bohemian jams at home in the evenings.
+More challenges came in the form of the suicide of a close friend, followed by crippling migraines caused by photophobia (extreme light sensitivity), the reason for which Armstrong wears her now trademark red glasses.

-Armstrong pours her complex collection of experiences, a wealth of both pain and joy, into her dynamic songwriting and emotive vocals.
+Armstrong pours her complex past, a wealth of both pain and joy, into her dynamic songwriting and emotive vocals.
 Top all this off with wry British humour, fierce body positivity, a passion for inclusivity, colourful human stories and relatable experiences, and you end up with powerful music for all walks of life.